 Now that you’re engaged you probably find yourself puzzling over all sorts of wedding planning questions.
-Here we’re answering 9 of the most common wedding planning questions we were asked in 2022.
+Here we’re answering nine of the most common wedding planning questions we’re asked by our clients.
 And if you don’t see your question answered, all you need to do is contact us at the I Do Crew and we’ll answer it for you.

 There are some variables which may influence the answer to this question, including; religious factors, the set up of your ceremony space and your personal preference.
 If you are unsure, seek some guidance from your Officiant, Wedding Coordinator and/or Venue Manager.